fritzalder/faulty-point-unit/README.md

 Use `./sdk_helper.sh help` to print an overview of commands and tasks the script performs.

 ## Intel SGX-SDK bug in Ubuntu 20.04LTS

 As of release of this artifact, there is a known issue with the Intel SGX-SDK and Ubuntu LTS 20.04 as reported [here](https://lore.kernel.org/linux-sgx/4db41057-910c-b686-0428-474debe382c1@fortanix.com/), [here](https://github.com/intel/linux-sgx/issues/569), and [here](https://github.com/intel/linux-sgx/pull/515).
+This is an issue in the SGX driver and does, therefore, *not* affect the simulator described above.
+The below workaround is, hence, only needed when running the attack on real SGX hardware on Ubuntu 20.04.

 Since we are deliberately installing an obsolete Intel SGX-SDK to make it vulnerable to a known attack, we can not rely on future releases to patch this issue.
 A quick workaround is to set `mount -o remount,exec /dev` to circumvent the new behavior of Ubuntu 20.04.
 The `sdk_helper` sets this before installing if it detects the mentioned Ubuntu version.
 We **explicitly** warn of possible side-effects.
 Additionally, since this setting resets on reboot, a user might have to simply rerun the installation with the `sdk_helper` after a reboot.

 ## Building your own Docker container

-To build a new Docker container instead of the automatically built one, use these commands:
+Optionally, to build a new Docker container instead of the automatically built one, use these commands:

 ```bash
 $ make build